-However, there is more to it.
+Wait, there is more to it.
 DoH is not just encrypted, it works on the app level instead of the OS level.
-The idea behind DoH is to use DNS-over-HTTPS connections between an app (e.g. a browser or a mobile app and an encrypted DoH-compatible DNS server–also called ‘resolver’).
+The idea behind DoH is to use DNS-over-HTTPS connections between an app (e.g. a browser or a mobile app) and an encrypted DoH-compatible DNS server, called a resolver.

-The complete DoH-traffic is exclusively HTTPS, without any exceptions and that’s the beauty of the DoH concept.
+The complete DoH-traffic relies exclusively on HTTPS without any exceptions.
+That’s the beauty of the DoH concept.

-All DoH domain name queries are encrypted and then camouflaged in regular web traffic, which is in turn sent to the DoH-DNS-resolver.
-The latter one then replies with a domain name’s IP address and this also implemented with HTTPS.
+All DoH domain name queries are encrypted and then camouflaged in regular web traffic, which is in turn sent to the DoH-compliant DNS-resolver.
+The latter one replies with a domain name’s IP address over HTTPS.

 Don’t trust the Operating System

-However, that’s how commercial operating systems nowadays work.
-Cyber security in commercial operating systems is only skin deep.
-Where no one is looking, it’s usually non-existent.
-As a result of the DoH-design, apps can re-gain privacy controls of DNS queries back from intentionally half-baked operating systems and are thus capable of hardwiring a list of trusted DNS-over-HTTPS servers (resolvers).
-While you might want to trust Google, Mozilla, and other cloud providers, you don’t have to.
-You can setup a list of your own trusted IPs with trustworthy resolvers.
+As a result of the DoH-design, apps can re-gain control of DNS queries from intentionally half-baked operating systems by hard-wiring a list of trusted DNS-over-HTTPS servers (resolvers).
+This way, you can set up a list of your own trusted IPs with trustworthy resolvers.

 DNS-over-HTTPS is gaining steam